Kinship: Descent groups

 A descent group is a social group whose members talk about common ancestry.
 A unilineal society is one in which the descent of an individual is reckoned either from the mother's or the father's line of descent.
 Matrilineal descent is based on relationship to females of the family line.
 A child would not be recognized with their father's family in these societies, but would be seen as a member of their mother's family's line.
 Simply put, individuals belong to their mother's descent group.
 Matrilineal descent includes the mother's brother, who in some societies may pass along inheritance to the sister's children or succession to a sister's son.
 Conversely, with patrilineal descent, individuals belong to their father's descent group.
 Children are recognized as members of their father's family, and descent is based on relationship to males of the family line.
 Societies with the Iroquois kinship system, are typically unilineal, while the Iroquois proper are specifically matrilineal.

 In a society which reckons descent bilaterally (bilineal), descent is reckoned through both father and mother, without unilineal descent groups.
-Societies with the Eskimo kinship system, like the Inuit, Yupik, and most Western societies, are typically bilateral.
+Societies with the Inuit system, like the Inuit, Yupik, and most Western societies, are typically bilateral.
 The egocentric kindred group is also typical of bilateral societies.
 Additionally, the Batek people of Malaysia recognize kinship ties through both parents' family lines, and kinship terms indicate that neither parent nor their families are of more or less importance than the other.

 Some societies reckon descent patrilineally for some purposes, and matrilineally for others.
 This arrangement is sometimes called double descent.
 For instance, certain property and titles may be inherited through the male line, and others through the female line.

 Societies can also consider descent to be ambilineal (such as Hawaiian kinship) where offspring determine their lineage through the matrilineal line or the patrilineal line.